Stéphane Saulnier, Ph.D.

 RCIA instructor (St Anthony Parish, South Bend - 2005-2007; Holy Family Parish, St Albert - since 2008)

 I would be delighted to come and facilitate sessions on Sacred Scriptures, Early Church History and/or Early Church Doctrine as part of RCIA (Edmonton area) or any other adult faith formation program in any parish, deanery and/or diocese in Western Canada.
-Feel free to drop me a line at email@example.com to check availibility.
+Feel free to drop me a line at firstname.lastname@example.org to check availability.